lyra/openapi-dev-tool/README.md

                                      'artifact' config property) which will be downloaded by using this url.
 From this url template '[ARTIFACT_ID]', '[GROUP_ID]' and '[VERSION]' will be replaced.
+  --downloadPoolSize number          Pool size used to download artifacts, default is "Infinity".
 ```

 ### Publishing